Code-Institute-Submissions/3rd_Milestone_Project/README.md

 - Form validation - Users will not be allowed to submit a form if a field is left blank or if the required input type is not met.
 - Modals - Modals are used to confirm a deletion of a recipe.
 During deletions, users can choose to either confirm and will be directed back to the updated All Recipes page or to cancel.
 - Randomized product recommendation - A random product will be recommended upon opening a whole recipe.
 I made this by using
+- Product links to Amazon - Since I did not include a product page, I linked the products to Amazon instead.
     ```products=mongo.db.products.aggregate([{'$sample': {'size': 3}}])```

     to randomly get 3 products from the collection.
 Then use Jinja for and if loop to pick one from the 3 products.
 Otherwise, Jinja will throw a "TypeError: object of type 'Cursor' has no len()".